- Latin America

 Read more about each visa option below:

 The city you move to in Spain (and the visa you enter on) will have implications for your job search.
-Barcelona and Madrid present the largest markets for English teachers in Spain – especially for those working on tourist visas.
+Barcelona and Madrid present the largest markets for English teachers in Spain and are among the best places to teach English in Spain – especially for those working on tourist visas.

 You can get a student visa at approved language centers or universities and work legally at a language school.
 If you’re headed to Barcelona as an American and not on a working visa, you should expect to work as a private tutor, as the vast majority of schools in Barcelona will not hire you without a legal work visa.